-- The current query setup will look like this:
+- The current report setup will look like this:

-The query is now complete.
+The report is now complete.
 See the screenshot below for an example of the finished result with a list of ticket tags and their associated first reply time.

 Enhancing your report

 As you learned, the First reply time metric can be swapped to accommodate any other resolution time metrics (for example, First resolution time or Full resolution time).
 You can also use different graphs or charts to help visualize the data.
 See below for examples on how to change the visualization for the results.

 - From the visualization type () menu, choose the Column chart type.

 - In the report row selector, click Ticket Tags to display all brackets on the column graph, or click a specific tag name to only display data for that ticket tag.

 - From the visualization type () menu, choose the Pie chart type.